kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 }
 ```
 - PATCH returns:
-- 200 with the data in the payload on success,
+- 200 with either the data in the payload, or empty payload on success,
 - 422 Unprocessable Entity with the validation errors in the payload if there are validation errors,
 - 404 Not Found if the resource does not exist
 ```cs